Previous projects

 The image demonstrates a folded ridge detail to allow water to flow off the roof.
 It has a folded six inch hem, made from the same roof panels after flattened, folded, and sealed.
 There was another strip of flashing over the top, connecting the two roofing systems.
 Folded eaves and a custom box gutter at the bottom with folded end caps on the gutter ends.
 Custom gutter is made from 24 gauge to aid against hail damage and heavy sliding snow loads.
 Custom gutter around power line with folded end caps ensure no water dripping into conduit box below.
 Caulking doesn't have the ability to withstand the life of 24 gauge pre painted steel.

-Many great details in small space
+Many great details in such a small space.

 Huntington Trails

-There were two cupolas on this project and one convex (barrel) roof.
+There were two turrets on this project and one convex (barrel) roof.
 The cap flashing at the top ridge (witches hat), was made from a single piece of metal.
 The panel profile used was an 1-1/2" height rib mechanical seam.

 Royal Chateau on Federal